 Should You Move Back In With Your Parents?
 Pros and Cons for Recent Grads

-As many as 85% of new graduates planned to move back in with their parents after graduation in 2011, according to a recent poll by Twentysomething Inc. And moving back home can make smart economic sense—especially when the unemployment rate for recent grads is up around 9%.
+As many as 85% of new graduates planned to hire movers and move back in with their parents after graduation in 2011, according to a recent poll by Twentysomething Inc. And moving back home can make smart economic sense—especially when the unemployment rate for recent grads is up around 9%.
 But moving back in with mom and dad can also have its drawbacks.
 If you’re weighing whether to move back into your high school bedroom after graduation, here’s a look at some of the pros and cons.

 The Pros: Why You Should Boomerang